AOrto/AOrto.github.io/README.md

 Youth that plan on attending the Stake Youth Handcart Trek need to register by year end.
 Don't delay.
 See your youth leader if you need assistance registering online so they can get your parents the registration information.

-December 31 Tri Stake New Years Youth Dance in Porterville.
-Formal Attire Required.
+January Cleaning Assignment:  Matadamas Family and Spanish Group.
+See bulletin board for your assignment.

-If you see this ask President Orton: why he doesnt like animated films?
+If you see this ask President Orton: whose better dracula or Frankenstein

-Also tell him this fun fact: The ideas for Wall-E, Monsters Inc, A Bug's Life and Finding Nemo came from a single lunchtime brainstorming session in 1994, before the first Toy Story film was even finished.
+Also tell him this fun fact: The 1931 film of Dracula is considered the first official, sanctioned version of Bram Stoker’s famous vampire appearing in a movie, but it is not the first film to be inspired by Stoker’s classic novel.
+F.W.
+Murnau’s Nosfertau in 1922 is the most famous example, but even before that there was reportedly a Hungarian film called Dracula’s Death in 1921, however prints of it are thought to be lost

 also try to find the ducks hidden arround the building, but dont move them though.